doa01/study/books/microservice-patterns/6_korean.md

   - event 구독 API

 - 이미 존재하는 event store
-  - Event Store: A .NET-based open source event store. developed by Greg Young, an event sourcing pioneer (https://eventstore.org).
+  - Event Store: A .NET 기반 open source event store. developed by Greg Young, an event sourcing pioneer (https://eventstore.org).
   - Lagom: A microservices framework developed by Lightbend, the company for- merly known as Typesafe (www.lightbend.com/lagom-framework).
   - Axon: An open source Java framework for developing event-driven applications that use event sourcing and CQRS (www.axonframework.org).
   - Eventuate: Developed by my startup, Eventuate (http://eventuate.io).
-There are two versions of Eventuate: Eventuate SaaS, a cloud service, and Eventuate Local, an Apache Kafka/RDBMS-based open source project.
+There are two versions of Eventuate: Eventuate SaaS, a cloud service, and Eventuate Local, an Apache Kafka/RDBMS 기반 open source project.

 ### event store의 DB 구조